grimjakub/task-management/README.md

 Python task management app

-App is builded with flask and SQLAlchemy.
-Design was made with Bootstrap.
+The app is built with flask and SQLAlchemy.
+The design was made with Bootstrap.

 Required packages are in requirements.txt